-I know, confusing headline right?
+I know, confusing headline,right?
 Let me explain.

 I was a feminist before I knew what feminism was.
 However, my version of feminism was about to be shaken to its core after my thirtieth birthday.

 I’m not interested in marriage, kids, living a suburban life – never was interested.
 From the time I was ten, I recall my dream was to live in a city, have a lot of friends and later in my teens, my dream to travel and be creative everyday, and I pretty much did it all by the time I was twenty-one.
-However, despite how good I was at my job, how often I travelled and how many men I dated around the world, something was missing in my life.
+However, despite how good I was at my job, how often I would travel, or how many men I dated around the world, something was missing in my life.
 By the time I was thirty I decided to make a change.
 The solution to all my woes: I didn’t have a Bachelor degree and I wanted one.
 I had just gotten over two back-to-back toxic relationships, I rented my downtown condo, I didn’t have a child (thank the universe!!) – now was the time to realize my full potential.

 My feminist dream never included being a mother.
-A few years ago when I was about to wave goodbye to Ottawa I met the love of my life, D, and the second love of my life, K. This was a situation I never would have allowed myself to get into if it wasn’t for my Executive Director who threw me in to my first date with D. I never would have dated D strictly for the fact that he would effectively ruin my feminist life.
-He is a police officer, he has been married, he is in the middle of a tense divorce and the pièce de résistance (insert drum roll….), he has an eight-year-old boy.
+A few years ago when I was about to wave goodbye to Ottawa I met the love of my life, D, and the second love of my life, K. This was a situation I never would have allowed myself to get into if it wasn’t for my Executive Director who threw me in to accepting my first date with D. I never would have dated D strictly for the fact that he would effectively ruin my feminist life.
+He is a police officer, he has been married, he is in the middle of a tense divorce and the pièce de résistance (drum roll….), he has an eight-year-old boy.

 Constant Warfare with the ‘Other Mother’:

 From day one I have had little to no relationship or acknowledgement from the ‘real’ mom.
-I thought the ‘real’ mom would have wanted to meet the woman that has her son half of the time.
+I thought the ‘real’ mom would have wanted to meet the woman who has her son half of the time.
 I certainly would have approached my ex for a quick meet and greet if I were in her shoes – but I digress….